liamgauthier/Turing-Machine-Sim/README.md

 ### Import Classes

-Since this is not a python library, you will need to put Turing_Machine.py into the same directory as any python script in which you want to use these classes so you can import the turing machine classes. you can import them with:
+Since this is not a Python library, you will need to put Turing_Machine.py into the same directory as any Python script in which you want to use these classes so you can import the turing machine classes. you can import them with:

 ```
 import Turing_Machine as tm